It was painted blue, like one of the rooms in our old house. The shade of blue that made you think about the sky or the ocean

-I’ve been feeling more and more detached to the world lately.
-It’s like that feeling you get when you lack sleep and just stare out the window and see nothing but abstract objects moving or twisting.
+I’ve been feeling more and more detached lately.
+It’s like that feeling you get when you lack sleep and stare out the window seeing nothing but abstract objects moving and twisting.

-Hours suddenly feel longer as you stare at the clock every now and then.
-There’s a sense of depression in the air like that familiar smell of afternoon sun--hot and heavy.
+Hours suddenly feel longer as you stare at the clock.
+There’s a sense of burden in the air like the smell of afternoon sun—hot and heavy.

-There's a throbbing headache pulsating and loud noises annoy me.
+I have a throbbing headache pulsating.
+Loud noises annoy me.

 I looked around the room.
-It was painted blue, like in one of our rooms in our old house.
-The kind of blue that made you think about the sky or the ocean.
+It was painted blue, like one of the rooms in our old house.
+The shade of blue that made you think about the sky or the ocean.
 It was a familiar blue.

-The psychologist asked me a few questions to evaluate my state.
-So far it seemed that a lot of my frustrations come from the feeling of being discriminated and events that have been happening around me the past few years.
-I was hesitant about sharing everything--especially since I don’t normally trust people immediately.
-But she seemed patient and listened to me share about my experiences.
+She asked me a few questions to evaluate my current state.
+So far it seemed that a lot of my frustrations came from the feeling of being discriminated and events that have been happening around me the past few years.
+I was hesitant about sharing everything—especially since I don’t normally trust people immediately.
+But she seemed patient and listened to my experiences.

-At the end of our 2 hour-session, Jeremie picked me up.
-I was back to the real world.
+At the end of our two hour-session, Jeremie picked me up.
+I was back in the real world.
 Back to designing websites and facing yet another wave of discrimination from strangers.